Skip to content

 • engine: Database storage engine, InnoDB is recommended

-• log-mode: Database log mode, options are silent, error, warn, info
+• log-mode: Database log mode, optional values are silent, error, warn, info

 • log-zap: Whether to use zap log library to record database logs